LambdaHack/LambdaHack/README.md

 ![gameplay screenshot](https://raw.githubusercontent.com/LambdaHack/media/master/screenshot/allureofthestars.com.shooting.down.explosives.gif)

-This was a semi-automatic stealthy speedrun of the escape scenario of the sample game that comes with the engine, native binary, SDL2 frontend, single tiny bitmap font.
+This was a semi-automatic stealthy speedrun of the escape scenario of the sample game, native binary, SDL2 frontend, single tiny bitmap font.
 The enemy gang has a huge numerical and equipment superiority.
 Our team loots the area on auto-pilot until the first foe is spotted.
 Then they scout out enemy positions.
 Then hero 1 draws enemies and unfortunately enemy fire as well, which is when he valiantly